-If you are looking to eat healthy and save money on groceries, ALDI is the place for you to shop.
-Get the list of all my dietitian picks at ALDI here.
+If you are looking to eat healthy and save money on your grocery bill, ALDI is the place for your next shopping trip.
+Get the ALDI grocery list made by a registered dietitian here.

 This post is sponsored by ALDI.
 I was compensated to write this post.
 I am extremely happy to work with them as ALDI has made a huge impact in my life and ability to eat healthy.
 All opinions and views are my own.

 - Clancy’s Tortilla Chips